bitristan/AppRTCMobileAndroid/README.md

 # AppRTCMobileAndroid
-AppRTCMobile android demo which copied from the source of webrtc.
+AppRTCMobile android demo which copied from the source of webrtc in branch 6684.